 To treat myelopathy, the surgeons at The Bonati Spine Institute may perform an array of procedures to treat the condition(s) that is compressing the spinal cord.
 These procedures are performed to remove the pressure off of the spinal cord and stop the progression of myelopathy and improve neurological function.

-We encourage you to contact us to request a no-obligation MRI review or discussion with one of our medical professionals.
+We encourage you to contact us to for an MRI review or a discussion with one of our medical professionals.
 Find out why The Bonati Spine Procedures are considered to be among the world’s best solutions for spine problems.